- Coming Events

 The purpose of this meeting is to seek your approval and endorse the Board’s efforts to future proof the Bowral Golf Club finances and vote to support the Board in continuing negotiations with the “Developers” as defined in the “Future Proofing Bowral Golf Club” document and to engage appropriate legal and project management assistance as necessary.
 The Board is unanimous in its' support for the development proposal currently under consideration.

 No actions have been taken by the Board which affects the integrity of Bowral Golf Club.
 All communications on this matter will come directly from the office only to avoid any unsubstantiated rumours.
+Voting and attendance.
+Financial full playing members, honorary, life members, six day playing members, visiting members, intermediate members and house members are the only members of the Club entitled to attend and vote at the General Meeting.

 From Tuesday morning 25th, carts will be permitted back onto the course.
 There are still a few areas which are extremely soft and at risk of damage, and some have been marked "No Cart Access".
 These areas are located: